scipy-conference/scipy_proceedings/papers/kannan_moudgalya/main.rst

 not a video tutorial.
 Owing to the fact that one can use Spoken Tutorial to learn a topic, we call it a tutorial.

-Spoken Tutorials have been released under a Creative Commons license and are freely downloadable from .
+Spoken Tutorials have been released under a Creative Commons license and are freely downloadable from [Spoken]_.
 There are about 500 original spoken tutorials in English and more than 2,000 dubbed tutorials in various Indian languages.

 The Python Team created a set of 14 Spoken Tutorials on Python at the beginning.
 On using these tutorials, it was found that the pace of some